-The lab investigates high-level cognition, both at the behavioral and the neural level.
+The lab investigates high-level cognition, both at the behavioral and neural level.
 More specifically, we are interested in the following questions:

 1. What is consciousness, how does it come about, and what are its functions?
 The latter entails two additional questions; first, how deep does unconscious processing run and how it differs from conscious processing.
 Second, how is consciousness involved not only in information processing, but also in voluntary action.